 aka "The Trackrider" will launch his new book 'The Trackrider Humorous Poems' during the Golden Bell Bush Poetry Awards at Laidley, Q 12-14th March.
-Roy has ably expressed his happy nature and wry sense of humour throughout the pages of his latest publication.
+Roy has ably expressed his Manning Valley is a small group of happy nature and wry sense of humour throughout the pages of his latest reciting and appreciating poetry, who publication.
 The book includes many of the cattle country yarns which made him laugh and are now recorded in rhyme.
 The book is available \$15.50pp from PO Box 118, Esk Q. 4312.